 Milly over 1 year ago

 For non-touristy things around Sydney, I'd head down south to the Jarvis Bay area.
 Lot's of national parks, secluded beaches, fishing, camping, bushwalks etc. and with enough choice that it's usually pretty easy to avoid the crowded spots.
 You'll most likely need a car to get around though.

 I can recommend Meroo National park (google image it!) for a great place to camp which is a bit out of the usual tourist trail in that area.

 "Touristy" things are hard to define.
 What may be touristy to one person may not be to another.

 When we were in NZ we loved going to the vineyards and sampling wines.
 We thought that Queenstown was a spectacular place to go.
 Lots of outdoor activities, spent a few hours watching a demonstration of sheep herding (and sheering).
 Did the jet boats near there.
-Milford Sound is world famous but tightly regulated in terms of hiking, but worth doing a day (even without an end to end permit).
-9 months agoAnswered by Don via WorldNomads.com
+Milford Sound is world famous but tightly regulated in terms of hiking, but worth doing a day (even without an end to end permit). about 1 year agoAnswered by Don via WorldNomads.com

 Visit the Wairarapa coast (near Wellington).
 It is spectacular.
 Stay in Greytown or Martinborough (which is are favoured spots for Wellingtonians for weekend breaks for vineyard tours and a nice atmosphere).
-Don't stay in Masterton, which is a dump.
-9 months agoAnswered by Elliot Smith via WorldNomads.com
+Don't stay in Masterton, which is a dump. about 1 year agoAnswered by Elliot Smith via WorldNomads.com

 When are you going?
 I visited New Zealand in September/October which is truly off season, so even the most touristy areas like Milford Sound were quiet.